 What surgery generally helps improve

-Surgery targets the mechanical problem by removing the nail portion causing irritation, sometimes treating part of the nail matrix to lower recurrence risk.
+Surgery targets the structural cause by removing the nail portion causing irritation and sometimes treating part of the nail matrix to lower recurrence risk.
 It aims to:

-- Reduce long-term pain from chronic ingrown toenails
+- Reduce long-term pain associated with chronic ingrown toenails

 - Improve nail stability over time

-- Decrease infectious episodes, helping prevent foot infections
+- Decrease infectious episodes and help prevent foot infections

 What surgery also involves

-- A short period of adjusting footwear and activities
+- A brief adjustment period for footwear and activities

-Knowing these realities helps set realistic expectations and supports a decision aligned with your personal situation.
+Awareness of these factors helps set realistic expectations and supports personalized decisions.

 Why your podiatrist is discussing this option now